FuelLabs/sway-rfcs/rfcs/0014-abi-errors.md

 [drawbacks]: #drawbacks

-Using a special intrinsic is the main drawback of this solution for a number of reasons.
+Introducing a new syntax element is the main drawback of this solution.

-It muddles how intrinsics are identified since unlike other compiler intrinsics `panic` does not have a `__` prefix.
-This is necessary since it needs to be directly invoked at the error site for the location information to be meaningful.

-It also pollutes the namespace with yet another reserved word.
+It pollutes the namespace with another reserved word.

-And ultimately it moves more complexity to the compiler rather than let the user define it.
+It also moves more complexity to the compiler rather than let the user define it.
 This is a shared problem with the error type annotations.

 # Rationale and alternatives